RameshStonecold/RameshStonecold/README.md

 # 👋 Hi there!
-I'm RameshStonecold
+I'm Ramesh Shakapurapu

 Welcome to my GitHub profile!
 I'm passionate about building impactful software and always eager to collaborate with fellow developers and enthusiasts.